Tejaswinibobba/my2-Bobba/MyStats.md

 |Volleyball| Volleyball can help circulate more blood, oxygen, and nutrients into the body as well as enhance your energy levels to improve your overall well-being.
 You can also develop improved hand-eye coordination and fast reflexes. |3-4 hours|
 |Throwball|  As with any high intensity sport, there are many cardiovascular benefits of Throw ball.
 They were also taught to play without pushing and juggling the ball also releasing it within 3 seconds .
 This boosts their aerobic capacity, energy levels and metabolism, which in turn helps kids concentrate more in school. |1-2 hours|

+# quote
+> If you fail, never give up because FAIL means "First Attempt In Learning".
+*Abdul kalam*<br>

+>We are what our thoughts have made us; so take care about what you think.
+*Swami vivekanandha*